gale31/TIDY/README.md

 <hr>

 TIDY's ultimate goal is to provide open data to make trash classification easier.
-That way we can work on automated recycling systems etc. for similar content, see <a href="http://www.github.com/garythung/trashnet"> this dataset </a>
+That way we can work on automated recycling systems etc. for similar content, see <a href="http://www.github.com/garythung/trashnet"> this dataset by Gary Thung and Mindy Yang </a>